kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

     # To run e2e test for VCP to CSI migration, need to set the following env variable
     export GINKGO_FOCUS="csi-vcp-mig"

+    # To run common e2e tests (block & file), need to set the following env variable to identify the file volume setup
+    export ACCESS_MODE="RWX"

 ### To run full sync test, need do extra following steps

 #### Setting SSH keys for VC with your local machine to run full sync test